Climate-Dynamics-and-Data-Science-Group/keeling_model_catalog.io/documentation/downloading_CESM_data.md

 Click "Download Wget Script", which should bring up a popup to save a wget script.

-Download this file onto your computer, and then scp it on to keeling
+Download this file onto your computer, and then scp it on to keeling in the repository where you'd like the data to be.

 `scp wget...`

+Run the script, and the data should start downloading!

+`bash wget....`